-Image plagiarism occurs when someone copies your photos online and use them somewhere else, like their own blog/website often in a way that dismisses you as the copyright owner and shows as if the images are their own.
+Image plagiarism simply means image theft.
+It occurs when someone copies your photos online, like copying images from your Instagram, Flickr, Facebook, your blog or any online platform and then using them somewhere else, like their own blog/website often in a way that dismisses you as the copyright owner and shows as if the images were their own.
 Without giving any due credit or reference to the original source of the photos, not only such persons commit copyright infringement, but also pose a grave threat to the liberal ideas of free sharing and downloading.
 In this article, I’ll discuss how to track the menace of image plagiarism using a technique called reverse image search.

 The Reverse image search is a technology that involves searching for visually similar images on the internet.
 Unlike keyword research where we provide a text based query for searching for something online, with reverse image search, we have to just upload an image and the search engine performs the task of tracking all exact match photos online.
 It’s an effective technique for checking image plagiarism.

 Before we discuss the available tools and techniques for performing reverse image search, let’s discuss briefly some of its uses: